 The Royal Ulster Rifles’ codename for Caen was “Belfast”.
 A commanding officer had assured Richard Keegan that he would be in Belfast by the time the sun set on D-Day.
 Estimates suggested the men on Sword and Juno beaches would take Caen by the end of the first day.
 Circumstances and conditions on the day meant that most were several miles off.

 The Battle at Cambes Wood

 At dawn on 7th June 1944, his platoon fought towards Cambes Wood taking shelter in cornfields.
 It was at Cambes where Keegan saw his friend Jimmy Pedlaw, with whom he enlisted, taken down by German shrapnel.
 Pedlaw had left his trench to have a smoke and caught shrapnel in the neck.
-Keegan was amongst those who thought Pedlaw was dead but he would recover and rejoin the battalion.
+Keegan was amongst those who thought Pedlaw was dead but he would recover and rejoin the Battalion.
 Snipers and shrapnel from shells caused most of the injuries to Keegan’s battalion.

 Such incidents did not hold up D Company.
 Richard and a few other men cycled to the outskirts of the woods, dumping their bikes before venturing into the cornfields.
-Rifleman Keegan was platoon runner and a wireless operator.
+Rifleman Keegan was a platoon runner and a wireless operator.
 With equipment soaked in the landings, his wireless was useless and it was left next to a water tower along with the army issue bike.